tan-zhou/Portfolio-academic/content/project/design-patterns-help-small-non-profits-build-trust-and-engagement/index.md

 Project Overview: I worked as part of a team to design best practices for facilitating online monetary donations to small charities and non-profits.
 Through competitive analysis, interviews, and user behavior/motivations analysis pertaining to charities, we developed design patterns for non-profit organizations to increase trust and call for action within volunteers.

-**Methods:** Literature review, Interviews, Competitive Analysis, Design patterns, Desk Research
+**Methods:** Literature review Interviews, Competitive Analysis, Design patterns, Desk Research

 **Data Sources:** Interview transcripts, Literature